 Late 80s through the 90s: Counsel to New Orleans By the Bay food, beer, wine, music and arts festival at Shoreline Amphitheater in Mountain View, California, held over a three day period annually.

-1990s: Counsel for nationwide tour of the gold medal winning U.S. Gymnastics team in 90’s.
+1990s: Counsel for nationwide tour of the gold medal winning U.S. Gymnastics team.

-1990s: Litigation Counsel in various environmental matters arising out of amphitheater and venue sound, noise and traffic issues including litigation over compliance with the California Environmental Quality Act.
+1990s: Litigation Counsel regarding environmental matters concerning amphitheater expansion and venue sound, noise and traffic issues including litigation under the California Environmental Quality Act.

 1990s: Counsel for Bill Graham Presents in regards local promotion of numerous rock and roll festivals including HORDE Tour, Grateful Dead, G-3 and others.
 Representation included branding, trademark issues and clearance issues.

-1991: Counsel for Bill Graham and later (after his death) the Estate of Bill Graham, in litigation concerning unauthorized use of photographs of Bill Graham into major national advertising campaign.
+1991: Counsel for Bill Graham and later (after his death) the Estate of Bill Graham, in litigation concerning unauthorized use of photographs of Bill Graham in a major national advertising campaign.

-1995 to 2000: Defense counsel for Americans with Disability Act (“ADA”) claims involving Bay Area venues.
+1995 to Present: Defense counsel for Americans with Disability Act (“ADA”) claims involving Bay Area venues.

 1998-2000: Representation of various ice skaters and gymnasts including litigation over publicity rights claims.